 These broccoli tots have fiber from the rice and broccoli, a little protein from the eggs, and cheese, and are made with recognizable ingredients so you can be sure that your toddler is getting the good stuff.
 Plus, they are an excellent way to use up leftover rice and broccoli should you have some lingering in the fridge!

 You can make these veggie tots ahead of time and store them, once cooled, in the freezer.
-To serve straight from the freezer, simply warm in a 375-degree F oven for 8-10 minutes.
+To serve straight from the freezer, simply warm in a oven briefly.
 They’ll crisp right up in no time at all for a quick toddler dinner.

 Are there any tricks to making really good homemade broccoli tots?

 The only trick to this recipe is to make sure your rice is very soft and fully cooked.
 This will ensure that the interior of the tots is soft and easy to chew, while the exterior gets a little crunchy.
-I like to use rice instead of potatoes since it’s a little easier to work with.
+I like to use rice instead of potatoes since it’s a little easier to work with and it’s such a good use for leftover rice.
 A short grain rice works best here, but you can use brown or white rice, depending on what you have and your preference.
 I like this short grain brown rice from Lundberg.

 Dairy-Free Broccoli Tots